 Then, searching the web, do an approximate cost estimate of what your ideal trip will cost.
 Be sure to include in your budget, what you expect to pay for your duration in:

-Be flexible with when you book.
+Be flexible when you book.
 If you can book mid-week, you’ll usually get a better rate.
-Also better rates are offered for longer stays.
+Also, better rates are offered for longer stays.

 It’s always exciting when you finally hit the submit button and confirmed your booking.
 But ah, you have kids now.
 The fun has just begun.
 Gone are the times when you could just throw a couple of outfits together and off you went.
 But a little preparation can go a long way.

 Get to know your city.
 Take advantage of all the city has to offer and find out about free or inexpensive events and activities in your destination city.
 Look for any family-friendly festivals and/or events that will be happening around the city and around the time you plan to be there.
 Most may even be free.
 Just keep in mind, that if it is a popular event, hotels will fill up quickly, and maybe more costly.
 So it’s best to plan ahead to get the best prices.

 Look for city freebies.
 Before you visit, look for things that the cities already normally offer up for free.
 Some city museums, for example, maybe free on Tuesdays, within a certain time or some places may offer free admission to children under a certain age.
 I know that in Washington, D.C., for example, there’s free public access for all and to all their Smithsonian museums, every day of the year.